 Our findings

-The strongest QTL was not the right one – statistics does not always rule
+The strongest QTL was not the right one – statistics does not always rule, but LD told us it might not be the right gene.
+Need to pay attention to LD and validate all QTL

-GLCTs and their function and anything related to human disease

 How much does glct-3 explain heritability of propionate sensitivity

+GLCTs and their function and anything related to human disease, copy number changes underlie mechanism to deal with propionate poisoning, varies in nature because local microbiome might vary in composition (B12-producing bugs)

+Evolution of metabolic regulators through copy number changes not through evolution of novel functions, suggests that flux is important and that metabolism is most easily altered by changing flux than by making new shunts (make sense?)

 End with how awesome C. elegans is as model to study IEM and their modifiers